Immigration

 Category Strong Evidence Weak Evidence

-Org Chart & Staffing Reports to C-Suite; manages contractors, vendors, offshore teams with documented authority (contracts, emails) Supervises 1-2 junior employees with just a basic org chart
+Org Chart & Staffing Reports to C-suite; manages contractors, vendors, and offshore teams with documented authority (contracts, emails).
+Supervises 1–2 junior employees with only a basic org chart.

-Job Duties Controls budgets ($2M+), strategic decisions with board meeting minutes, and signing authority Hands-on work: writing code, making sales calls, producing deliverables
+Job Duties Controls budgets ($2M+), makes strategic decisions supported by board minutes, and has signing authority.
+Primarily hands-on work: writing code, making sales calls, producing deliverables.

 L-1B Evidence: What Works vs What Fails